Fuonder/ELK/README.md

 Type in console :
 >ip a

-Find in listed data field with
+Find in listed data field with ip starting from:
-><BROADCAST, MULTICAST, UP, LOWER_UP>

-Usualy ip will start from:
->192.168.0.0
+>192.0.0.0

 ## Step 2.
 Run Docker
 First of all, to run docker, you need to go to the directory in which it is contained.